wghglory/react-fundament/chapter17/readme.md

 # Add nodejs server, but still client-side rendering

 In this chapter, we will add a node server environment and mongodb to make **SPA**.
 The server uses "dist/index.html" as static resource.
 I'm not going to use ejs template.

 Steps to setup node server environment:

-* Add server foler, config folder and server.js, so we have node server, express, mongoose, model, api router, controller.
+* Add server folder, config folder and server.js, so we have node server, express, mongoose, model, api router, controller.
 * server.js configures any file in dist folder as a static resource.
 So after running webpack, dist/index.html, css, js will be working well.

 ## Client-side Routing is not working

 After add nodejs server, if you request `localhost/task` directly, you will see "Cannot GET /task".
 Now only way to see that page is to request root, then click "todo" react-router link, the url will be `localhost/task`.
 So to sum up, directly targeting `localhost/task` or refreshing page will give us "Cannot GET /task".
 The reason is our server doesn't have this resource by physical path.
 To solve this issue, let's recap why webpack-dev-server and firebase work well.

-### Recap:
+### Recap

 We have used webpack-dev-server and firebase before.
-Both provides a server environment and they have a feature which can make page manually refreashing working well.
+Both provides a server environment and they have a feature which can make page manually refreshing working well.

 Webpack does this by **publicPath** and **historyApiFallback**: